SayNode/FondueSwap/documentation/PositionManagment.md

 ### collect

 - _Use_: Contract alteration
-- _Function_: receives an array with parameters, and collects the tokens relative to a cleared position.
+- _Function_: receives a tokenID,
+  and collects the tokens relative to a cleared (or partially) position.
-  Can only be called after the user has removed all liquidity from the position (removeLiquidity)
+  Can only be called after the user has removed some liquidity from the position (removeLiquidity)
-- _Receives_: receives an array with:
+- _Receives_:
   - tokenId of the position
-  - Amount of token X to be collected => Liquidity
-  - Amount of token Y to be collected => Liquidity
 - _Returns_: the amounts of tokenX and token Y that were collected

 ### addLiquidity